VladCalo/Ephemeral-Environment-Factory/README.md

 # Ephemeral Environment Factory

-**⚠️ Project Status: Work in Progress**
-This project is currently under active development and is not yet complete.
-Some features may be incomplete or require additional configuration.

 ## Overview

 The Ephemeral Environment Factory creates temporary Kubernetes clusters for development, testing, and CI/CD purposes.
 It provides infrastructure automation for spinning up ephemeral Kubernetes environments using either local Multipass VMs or Azure Kubernetes Service (AKS).